reshamas/reshamas.github.io/_posts/2018-04-19-to-kaggle-or-not.md

 After years of resistance, I participated in my first Kaggle competition recently, [Is it a Ship or Iceberg](https://www.kaggle.com/c/statoil-iceberg-classifier-challenge).
 I wrote a post [My First Kaggle Competition](https://reshamas.github.io/my-first-kaggle-competition/) of my experience.

 # Kaggle Competitions and the NYC Marathon
-What I discovered is that Kaggle competitions are a lot like the NYC marathon.
-Most people participate for the journey, not for winning first place.
+What I discovered is that Kaggle competitions are a lot like the NYC marathon.  <a   style="color:orange">Most people participate for the journey, not for winning first place. </a>
-<a   style="color:orange"><b>Most people participate for the journey, not for winning first place. </b></a>

 # Verdict:  Yes to Kaggle
 I would say "yes", there is value in doing a Kaggle competition, either for the beginner or seasoned data scientist.
 Here are the many reasons why.